Author: Jess Webster

 In my town, we have what we colloquially call The Hospital but in reality it’s a small clinic, staffed by 3 registered nurses, Monday to Friday, 8:30 to 5.
 Zero inpatient facilities and minimal outpatient facilities.
 It’s basically there for emergencies, to assess you to see if you can just go back home or if the Royal Flying Doctors need to fly in and take you elsewhere.
 The Flying Doctors also send in a GP twice a week for a few hours.
 This is the entire extent of our medical facilities.
 It’s usually enough.
 Enough for the towns needs.
 However, upon finding out at 7 weeks that I am suddenly blessed with an automatic high risk pregnancy, a lot of questions came up.

-I started bleeding, and it was a nine hour drive to hospital
+I started bleeding, and it was a nine hour drive to hospital.
+This is one of the issues with a remote area pregnancy.

 The road to the hospital